donut-party/system/README.md

 updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.

+The rest of this README covers donut.system's pieces in more detail.

 ## Components

 Components have _definitions_ and _instances._